brimdata/zed/docs/language/functions/map.md

 ["FOO","BAR","BAZ"]
 ```

-Using a user defined function to convert an epoch float to a time:
+Using a user-defined function to convert an epoch float to a time:

 ```mdtest-command
 echo '[1697151533.41415,1697151540.716529]' | zq -z '